-Pipe inspection cameras are essential to any pipeline or sewer inspection.
+Pipe inspection cameras are essential to any pipeline or sewer pipe inspection.
 Those in the plumbing industry know technicians must locate the source of trouble in pipes before beginning repairs.
 This step not only saves you time and effort, it builds trust with your customers.
+These inspection cameras will offer the ability to capture images and videos so that you can show your customer or homeowner clear evidence of the issue and advise them on corrective action.

 According to Plumber Magazine, “Just as patients expect to see the X-ray before the operation, plumbing customers increasingly want to see “proof” of the problem before the repair.”
 Pipe inspection cameras allow you to locate and diagnose plumbing problems quickly, ensuring your customers get the optimal repair.
 Faster and shorter projects also means you will get to serve even more customers.

-Obviously, these pieces of equipment are a must-have for any plumber.
+Obviously, these pieces of equipment are a must-have for any plumber or pipe inspector.
 That’s why we’ve rounded up our top three pipe inspection cameras in the plumbing industry below.

 What Are Pipe Inspection Cameras?